USKPA-dev/uskpa/docs/deploy.md

 ### Development
 *Heroku app: uskpa-dev*

-Deployed from via Heroku Github Deploy: [master]
+Deployed via Heroku Github Deploy from the [master] branch.

 The staging environment exists to test new releases prior to their production deployment.